 There are three rules for an Article Title:

 - There should only be one title on a page.
-This is also the H1 Header, (if using SEO Meta in 1 Click)
+This is always the H1 Header

 - The Title must be between 50 and 60 characters long.

 - The first few words should explain what the article is about, so users will see the title in search results even if it does get cut off.

 (the examples below shows an effective Article Title and SEO optimized meta instruction.
 Notice what happens when your title is too long?)

 Statistics show that a reader decides whether to stay on an article within 3 seconds.
 How do you make a positive and quick first impression that gets them to stick around?

 Use this 3 sentence formula when writing your intro:

 - Many people visit Portland Oregon, and don’t know what to do outside of visit Voodoo Doughnuts.

 - This leads to a lot of people leaving our beautiful city with a poor impression.